Into the Pantanal: A Brazilian Wildlife AdventureOctober 7, 2014 - October 24, 2014

 It is our policy to always use premium quality accommodations, when available, in the regions we visit.
 Since each destination is different, lodging can range from elegant hotels in cities to rustic inns in more remote areas.
 You will receive specific accommodation details closer to the time of departure.

-- All accommodations and meals from dinner on Day 2 to breakfast on Day 19; group transfers; guided excursions as stated in the itinerary; entrance fees for parks, reserves, etc.; all gratuities; $50,000 of emergency sickness/accident medical expenses and $75,000 in evacuation insurance.
+- All gratuities; all accommodations and group meals, including selected beverages with lunch and dinner; group transfers; guided excursions as stated in the itinerary; entrance fees for parks, reserves, etc.; $50,000 of medical expense coverage and $75,000 in emergency evacuation insurance; and air transportation between Cuiabá/Campo Grande.

-- All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; accident/ baggage/cancellation insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages, e-mail/fax/telephone charges.
+- All air transportation, except as listed above; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; travel insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages, e-mail/fax/telephone charges.

 Know Before You Go